gelicheng/odin-recipes/README.md

 Project: Recipes from The Odin Project

-Baisc html coding to practice linking to different pages, adding images, making unordered and ordered lists.
+Basic html coding to practice linking to different pages, adding images, making unordered and ordered lists.